coverclock/com-diag-hazer/README.md

 Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.

-All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
-Each line includes at its end the system (satellite constellation) with which it is associated.
-GNSS indicates that the device is computing an "ensemble" solution that uses transmissions from multiple constellations, for example, from both the U.S. GPS constellation and the Russian GLONASS constellation.
+    TIM 2020-06-11T18:24:00.000-00:00+00Z 0pps                             GNSS

 TIM is the most recent time solution, in UTC (or 'Z' for "Zulu"), and the current value of the One Pulse Per Second (1PPS) signal if the device provides it and it was enabled on the command line using -c (using data carrier detect or DCD) or -I (using general purpose input/output or GPIO).

+    POS 39°47'39.364"N, 105°09'12.315"W    39.7942678, -105.1534210        GNSS

 POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
 Either format can be cut and pasted directly into Google Maps, and the latter into Google Earth.

-> N.B.
-The underlying position data is stored as binary integers in billionths
-> of a minute (nanominutes).
-But the device under test may not provide that much
-> accuracy; the actual number of significant digits for various data is reported
-> by the INT line (below), but even this may be optimistic - or, for that matter,
-> pessimistic - when compared to what the device is capable of.
-In particular,
-> technologies like Wide Area Augmentation System (WAAS), multi-band GNSS,
-> differential GPS, Real-Time Kinematics (RTK), and long-term surveying, can
-> potentially achieve remarkable accuracy.
+The underlying position data is stored as binary integers in billionths of a minute (nanominutes).
+But the device under test may not provide that much accuracy; the actual number of significant digits for various data is reported by the INT line (below), but even this may be optimistic - or, for that matter, pessimistic - when compared to what the device is capable of.
+In particular, technologies like Wide Area Augmentation System (WAAS), multi-band GNSS, differential GPS, Real-Time Kinematics (RTK), and long-term surveying, can potentially achieve remarkable accuracy.

+    ALT    5608.53'   1709.500m MSL    5537.99'   1688.000m GEO            GNSS

-ALT is the most recent altitude solution, in feet and meters.
+ALT is the most recent altitude solution, in feet and meters, both above Mean Sea Level (MSL), and above the selected GEOdetic datum (typically WGS84).
 (Similar comments here regarding precision as those for POS.)

+    COG N     0.000000000°T    0.000000000°M                               GNSS

 COG is the most recent course over ground solution, in cardinal compass direction, and the bearing in degrees true, and degrees magnetic (if available).
 (Similar comments here regarding precision as those for POS.)

+    SOG       0.012mph       0.010knots       0.018kph       0.005m/s      GNSS

-SOG is the most recent speed over ground solution, in miles per hour, knots (nautical miles per hour), and kilometers per hour.
+SOG is the most recent speed over ground solution, in miles per hour, knots (nautical miles per hour), kilometers per hour, and maters per second.
 (Similar comments here regarding precision as those for POS.)

+    INT GLL [12] DMY TOT (  9 10  5  3  0  0  4  4 )             39526129B tumblewe

 INT is internal Hazer state including the name of the sentence (GLL in the example above) that most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indication as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.
+INT also includes the total number of bytes sent or received - 395,261,29B in this example - over the network.
+This allows you to keep track of your network utilization, especially important when paying for data on your LTE mobile provider.

+    MON -jamming  +history  50indicator  63maximum                         ttyACM1

+MON displays some of the results received in the UBX-MON-HW message if enabled.
+Ublox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength.
+(N.B.
+I don't have a way to test this.)
+This requires that the jamming/interference monitor (ITFM) be calibrated using the UBX-CFG-ITFM message.

+    STA -spoofing -history       1985ms     303985ms     0epoch            ttyACM1

+STA displays some of the results received in the UBX-NAV-STATUS message if enabled.
+Ublox 8 chips with firmware revision 18 and above can provide clues to spoofing based on comparing navigation solutions from multiple GNSSes if available.
+(N.B.
+I don't have a way to test this.)
+Also shown are the milliseconds since first fix and milliseconds uptime provided by the message.

+    ATT    0.0° roll ±  20.0°  -73.6° pitch ±  78.8°   57.7° yaw ±  85.0°  IMU

+ATT indicates the roll, pitch, and yaw orientation of the u-blox module in those units which are equipped with an intertial measurement unit with a gyroscope and accellerometers.

+    ODO         0m (     1571m) ±        0m                                IMU

+ODO indicates the resettable and semi-persistent odometer reading available from some u-blox modules.

+    NED         -5mm/s north         -2mm/s east        -41mm/s down (3)   IMU

+NED indicates the North-East-Down vehicle frame reading available from some u-blox modules.

+    HPP   39.794267897, -105.153420946 ±     0.5237m                       GNSS
+    HPA   1709.4855m MSL   1687.9856m WGS84 ±     0.8001m                  GNSS

+HPP and HPA show the high precision position and altitude available from some Ublox devices, along with their estimated accuracy.
+This may differ (slightly) from the position and altitude reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
+When available, the HPP and HPA is expected to be more precise.

+    NGS  39 47 39.36442(N) 105 09 12.31540(W)                              GNSS

+NGS shows the same high precision position as HPP but in the format used in the National Geodetic Survey (NGS) data sheets for coordinates of artifacts such as NGS and municipal survey markers.
+This makes it easier to compare the Hazer position against examples from the NGS database.

+    BAS 1active 0valid      18019sec      18020obs       0.1675m           DGNSS
+    ROV     0:  1094 (    0)                                               DGNSS

+BAS or ROV show information about the Ublox device operating in base station or in rover modes.
+In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean error is.
+In rover (mobile) mode, it shows what RTCM message was last received and from whom.

+    RTK 1094 [ 129] rover    <ERNrCERN>                                    DGNSS

+RTK show the latest RTCM message received, when operating in base mode (in which case the message was received from the device), or in rover mode (the message was received from the base in a datagram via UDP).
+The lengths of the most recent message is shown, as is the mode of the system, base or rover.
+The character sequence between the angle brackets records the last eight RTCM messages that were received, the newest one indicated by the rightmost character in the sequence, as the sequence is progressively shifted left as new messages are received.

+    ACT [1]  {    28     3    19    24     6     2 } [ 6] [ 8] [23] [32]   NAVSTAR

 ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites